Date of Last Modification: August 17th, 2020

 - Correspondence, written, telephonic or electronic between a customer and Guidant or service providers to Guidant.

-- If you purchase our services, we will also ask for payment information you wish to be charged.
+- If you purchase our services, we will ask you to provide payment information.

 Disclosure of Client Information

-We do not disclose personal information to third parties who are not affiliated with Guidant, unless one or more of the following circumstances exists:
+We may disclose personal information to third parties who are not affiliated with Guidant in certain circumstances.
+Examples may include:

 - As Permitted by Law – for example, sharing information with companies who maintain or service customer accounts for Guidant is permitted and is essential for us to provide clients with necessary or useful services with respect to their accounts.
 Furthermore, we may disclose or report personal information, such as account and transaction data, where we believe in good faith that disclosure is required or permitted under law (e.g., to cooperate with regulators, receivers, or to resolve client disputes).